microsoft/vscode-docs/docs/java/java-debugging.md

 ![Debug Single File](images/java-debugging/single-file.gif)

 The Java debugger also supports external source files.
 This lets you debug third party classes when they are inside a JAR or a source attachment.
-Just set your breakpoints in those classes before you start debugging.
+Set your breakpoints in those classes before you start debugging.
 Java 9 is supported with VS Code as well.

 ![Java 9 Support](images/java-debugging/java9.gif)